Revenue center

 In business, a revenue center is a division that gains revenue from product sales or service provided.
-The manager in revenue center is accountable for revenue only.
+The manager in a revenue center is accountable for revenue only.

 Overview

 A revenue center is one of the five divisions of a responsibility center – cost center, revenue center, profit center, contribution center and investment center.
 Cost centers, like revenue centers, only monitor costs, thereby making them a counterpart to the revenue center.
 Revenue centers only measure the output (in fiscal standings) and are therefore marketing establishments which are exempt from profit generation and accountability thereof.
 In a revenue center performance is measured by comparing actual sales to projected ones (as well as number of sales or revenue per time scale).
 Quota and budget comparisons are also used as a performance indicator.

 A revenue center has costs, however to the manager of a revenue center this is of little importance as revenue is his sole performance indicator.
 Not all costs are ignored in a revenue center.
 For example, the manager of a revenue center is responsible for the expenses of his department (such as maintenance costs).
 In a sales office (the most widespread example of a revenue center), maintenance costs can be construed as rent, salaries, taxes and security.
 However, any costs related to product sale and manufacturing are not included in such expenses.
 A revenue center becomes a profit center if the latter is encompassed, thus making a profit center a blend of both a cost and revenue center.

 In a revenue center the manager usually has control over issues regarding marketing and sales.
 This is delegated to him because both of the spheres require extensive knowledge that is explicit to the local market.
 However, the revenue center manager will not be given control over decision on quantity or product mix.
 If the manager is given control over these decisions problems can arise (see below).

 Technological advancements have been able to reduce expenses in revenue centers as well as bring non-traditional (online) revenue centers to non-retail companies that work in manufacturing or service industries.
 This can be done by setting up websites which offer products directly from the supplier.
 This reduces cost by shortening the distribution channel and cuts out wholesalers and retailers.